Participant Info

 Keywords

-British, Dutch, and German empires; natural history collecting and collections; non-human and multispecies histories; botany and botanic gardens; biodiversity and climate change in the Cape Floristic Region; environmental humanities; southern Africa; material culture; urban/spatial history; transnational and global history; the long nineteenth century.
+imperial history; natural history collecting and collections; non-human and multispecies histories; botany and botanic gardens; biodiversity and climate change in the Cape Floristic Region; southern Africa; material culture; global history; the long nineteenth century.

 Additional Contact Information